mvered/m508/README.md

 # m508
-Final project for M508 at Montana State
+Final project for M508 at Montana State <br>
-Michelle Vered & Jack Lawniczak
+Michelle Vered & Jack Lawniczak <br>
 April 2020

 Code is in a jupyter notebook, training, test, and validation data saved under data folder